chrisbyrneham/S20-Life-Extender/README.md

 ## Pay me to do it.

 Email me and, or send £10 plus appropriate postage from U.K. to your country.
-I can hard code the values for you.
+I can hard code the values for you if required.

-Paypal Contributions appreciated  chris@byrneham.com
+Paypal Contributions are appreciated  chris@byrneham.com

-References and thanks to;
+## References and thanks to;

 Fernando M Silva  fcr@netcabo.pt , A useful PHP web app for S20s.